mery-top/plantey/README.md

 ### 🌿 **Growing Tips**
 Access the **Top 10 Gardening Tips** to help you manage your garden and efficiently care for your plants.

 ---

-## How we built it 🛠️

-- 🔺 **Frontend and Backend** are powered by **React**.
-- 🔺 The plant recommendation system was created using **Llama 70b versatile LLM** with **Groq LangChain**.
-- 🔺 **Geolocation API** was used to fetch the user's exact location, town, country, and pin code.
-- 🔺 The **Stability-Large-Turbo** model was used for generating plant images.

----

-## Accomplishments that I'm proud of 🥳

-- 🎉 Find the location dynamically using the **Geolocation API** precisely.
-- 🎉 Developed a plant recommendation system powered by **Llama-70b-versatile LLM**.
-- 🎉 Integrated a fully AI-powered plant information system with AI-generated plant images.

----